matthewhammer/motoko-graph/README.md

 consistent with the global total ordering; hence, the total ordering suffices to define all local orderings (both incoming and outgoing).

-### Multi graphs permitted
+### (3) Multigraphs

+Multigraphs permit multiple edges to coexist, independently, between a single pair of nodes.
+This support is critical for many applications.

-The API distinguishes edges by their position in the total order, not their source-target-label triple; hence, the API distinguishes multiple ordered positions of what would otherwise be "the same" edge triple.
+The API distinguishes distinct edges by their (distinct) positions in the total order, not their source-target-label triple.